TelemetryDeck/docs/tql/extractionFunction.md

 order: 210
 ---

-{% noteinfo "Only One?" %}

-The Regular Expression Extraction Function is the only extraction function currently supported in TQL.

-{% endnoteinfo %}

 ## Regular Expression Extraction Function

 Returns the first matching group for the given regular expression.
 If there is no match, it returns the dimension value as is.